 Trend following is for stocks, commodities, LEAPS® options, currencies and futures.
 Commodities and futures use different notation than stocks (i.e. commodities have contract months, contract sizes, etc.).
 But markets are markets.
 You make a critical mistake if you think trend following is for stocks and not commodities or commodities and not stocks: See also Trading Truths for Turtles.

 Assuming different technical analysis of stocks and commodities principles are used to trade one over the other is misguided thinking.

-For example, you could trade Microsoft in 3 ways:
+For example, you could trade Microsoft stocks and commodities in 3 ways:

 1) Microsoft (MSFT) shares outright.

 Three ways to trade Microsoft all as a trend follower.
 Three different instruments created by Wall Street that all relate to Microsoft.
 A trend follower could choose one to trade or all.

 Stocks Like Commodities